This page covers all the features in the Monitoring View of Appian Designer.

 Selecting Show process details in the upper right above the processes list will display additional columns:

-See the Process Model Metrics section to learn more about AMU and monitoring the memory usage and performance of your processes.
+See the Process Model Metrics section to learn more about monitoring the memory usage and performance of your processes.

 A banner above the processes list notifies designers of unresolved errors that have occurred in the last 24 hours.
 Clicking on View all errors will open a dialog listing detailed information about all process errors, with the ability to filter on them.